matuteiglesias/journal/content/Dev/2025-04-20_Flowpower_Execution_and_Development_Planning.md

 ### Key Activities
 - Identified ten enterprise-grade use cases and painkillers for Flowpower in 2025, emphasizing efficiency, security, and scalability.
-- Developed an onboarding checklist to ensure smooth agent integration and [[productivity]].
+- Developed an onboarding checklist to ensure smooth agent integration and productivity.
 - Proposed an LLM execution layer to enhance development speed and meet enterprise requirements.
 - Activated agent execution mode with a detailed task plan and a three-day roadmap for Flowpower.
 - Reflected on collaboration dynamics between [[AI]] and humans, emphasizing emotional intelligence.
-- Outlined a bootstrapping [[strategy]] for the Flowpower codebase with a phased development approach.
+- Outlined a bootstrapping strategy for the Flowpower codebase with a phased development approach.
 - Presented a production-ready Flowpower SDK client, detailing its structure and benefits.

 ### Achievements